Danny Villanueva

 Daniel Dario Villanueva (November 5, 1937 – June 18, 2015) was an American football player and a television and Major League Soccer (MLS) executive.
 Villanueva played professionally in the National Football League (NFL) as a placekicker and punter for the Los Angeles Rams and the Dallas Cowboys.
 Villanueva, who was of Mexican American descent, played college football for the New Mexico State Aggies.

 A news director and broadcasting executive, Villanueva was a co-founder of Univision, a major Spanish-language television network in the United States.

-Early years
+Early life

 Villanueva graduated in 1956 from Calexico Union High School (the Bulldogs) and attended Reedley College, before accepting a scholarship to play college football at New Mexico State University.
 As a senior, he made seven out of eight field goal attempts, including a long of 47 yards.
 While at NMSU he was a member of Tau Kappa Epsilon Fraternity.

 He was part of the teams that won back to back Sun Bowl games in 1959 and 1960, as well as going undefeated his senior season.
 These were significant accomplishments, considering that more than 50 years have passed without another postseason appearance for the New Mexico State University football teams.

 In 1970, he was inducted into the New Mexico State University Athletics Hall of Fame.